 College students refer to people registered in higher education institutions and receiving education, including college and junior college students and master's and doctoral students.
 College students have always been a group of people actively concerned with all sectors of society.
 College students are imaginative, dare to think and do, and are willing to accept new things.
 Their demand for mobile learning is also rising day by day.
-Many studies have shown that learners using social media in a mobile learning environment can effectively improve their autonomous learning ability and teamwork ability.
+Many studies have shown that learners using social media in a mobile learning ability and teamwork ability.
 Therefore, this study aims to analyze the behavioral intention of college students using mobile reading apps in Sichuan Normal University through a questionnaire survey.